 Case Study: Key protection on i.MX without using a TPM

-Since only authenticated software can run on the device, we do not have to worry about malicious firmware being able to decrypt the encrypted key blob.
+Since secure boot or high assurance boot(HAB) is enabled, we do not have to worry about malicious firmware being able to decrypt the encrypted key blob.
 Further, the encrypted key blob is unique to each device (because of unique master key) and thus provides anti-counterfeit feature (i.e. if an attacker cloned the contents of the flash to another device, the counterfeit device would not be able to run the software since it can not decrypt the key blob).

 Example of different signing/encryption keys

 Firmware update mechanism helps patch any security vulnerabilities and introduce new features in a product.
 It is critical to implement a firmware update mechanism that is secure to complement the secure boot mechanism.
 Below are some considerations for making the update process secure:

 - Built-in feature in some package managers and/or firmware update clients